exasol/virtual-schema-installer/doc/user_guide/user_guide.md

 ## Things to Be Aware of

 * By default all files are uploaded to the `/buckets/bfsdefault/drivers/jdbc` bucket directory.
-* The installer downloads a vVrtual Schema Adapter JAR from Exasol GitHub and saves it in the default temporary directory.
+* The installer downloads a Virtual Schema Adapter JAR from Exasol GitHub and saves it in the default temporary directory.
 * The installer only creates a new Exasol schema if a schema with a specified name does not yet exist.
 * The installer uses quotes when creating Exasol schema, adapter, connection and Virtual Schema name.
 That means the names you specify on the console are case-sensitive.
 * If a connection with the same name already exists, the installer replaces it.